happypeter/LGCB/book/bash-start.md

 peter@vostro:~$ sddsdss
 sddsdss: command not found

-Since this command makes no sense, the shell will tell us `command not found`
+Since this command makes no sense, the shell will tell us `command not found` .
+## Command History
+If we press the up-arrow key, we will see that the previous command “sddsdss” reappears after the prompt.
+This is called command history.
+Most Linux distributions remember the last five hundred commands by default.
+Press the down-arrow key and the previous command disappears.

+## Cursor Movement
+Recall the previous command with the up-arrow key again.
+Now try the left and right- arrow keys.
+See how we can position the cursor anywhere on the command line?
+This makes editing commands easy.

+## Try Some Simple Commands
+Now that we have learned to type, let's try a few simple commands.
+The first one is date.
+This command displays the current time and date.

+    peter@vostro:~$ date
+    Tue Jan 18 21:46:56 CST 2011